 The Gods and The Great Old Ones

 Some sages claim that there was a time before there was time, when worlds were dreams, and when existence had no meaning.
 Eventually some of the gods grew bored of this and decided to wake up.
 A group of them gathered together and made an agreement.
-In that instant they created The Known World with all its creatures, all its joys, and all its pain.
-The gods who woke gain tremendous power from the world they built and now they must protect it from things that envy the power they’ve gained.
+In that instant they created the world and all its creatures, all its joys, and all its pain.
+The gods who woke grew more powerful from their creation.
+The other gods, the hungry things, the ancient ones slavered with alien desires to take the power for themselves.

-The Great Old Ones exist beyond the Prime Material Plane and even the layers of reality that the Prime touches.
-They are things so alien, so powerful, so unfathomable that they would unmake all that has come before should they ever enter the world.
+The Great Old Ones exist beyond the Prime Material Plane and planes that touch it.
+They are things so alien, so powerful, so unfathomable that they would unravel reality itself should they find a way to enter the world.
 The gods keep them at bay but there are those in the world who crave the arrival of the Great Old Ones.
 Are they mad?
 Are they evil?
-Do they even know what they’re doing?
+Do they even know?
+Does it matter?

-Deep in the endless waters of the unfathomable abyss, beyond even the homes of demons and devils, sleeps Great C’thul.
+Deep in the endless waters of an infinite abyss, beyond the dank chambers of demons and devils, sleeps Great C’thul.
 He dreams in fits and starts.
 It is these dreams that find their way through the barrier of the gods.
 It is these dreams that manifest in physical form.
-It is these dreams that warp mortals into his devoted followers.
-His power is undeniable but his dreams are fickle things.
+It is these dreams that grant power to his followers.
+His presence is undeniable but his dreams are both joy and nightmare.
 Beware.

 The Pulsing Flesh